The Three Stages Of Stress: General Adaptation Syndrome

 Why chronic stress can be dangerous

-A normal stress response can include stages one and two of the GAS; a threat is perceived, and the stress response activates until the danger is no longer detected.
+A normal stress response can include stages one and two of GAS: A threat is perceived, and the stress response activates until the danger is no longer detected.
 At that point, bodily systems return to baseline levels.
-On the other hand, stage three of the GAS indicates a maladaptive stress response; the threat is constantly detected, and the HPA axis remains activated indefinitely.
+On the other hand, stage three of GAS indicates a maladaptive stress response: The threat is constantly detected, and the HPA axis remains activated indefinitely.

 Ongoing activation of the HPA axis strains nearly every organ system of the body.
-Below is a short list of possible physical complications that researchers have identified:
+Below is a short list of possible physical complications of long-term stress that researchers have identified:

-• Cardiovascular disease, including coronary artery disease, stroke, and high blood pressure
+• Heart disease, including coronary artery disease, stroke, and high blood pressure

 In addition, chronic stress is associated with an increased risk of developing the following mental health concerns: